What You Need to Know About our Continued Reopening in Phase 3

 There are several different methods to access your library's collection.
 Some are contact-free, and others with minimal contact.

-- Browse the library stacks on the Main Floor in-person (please limit your browsing to no longer than 30 minutes).
+- Browse the library stacks on the Main Floor in-person while observing the 15-minute browsing limit.

 - Call ahead to reserve in-library items for in-person pickup.
 Call 401-247-1920 x2 to request up to 5 items and our staff will put your items on hold and you'll have seven (7) days to come in to pick up.